-PROPOSAL ONE

-ELECTION OF DIRECTORS
+PROPOSAL ONE - ELECTION OF DIRECTORS

 Our Amended and Restated By-Laws provide for a Board of Directors that is divided into three classes.
-The term of the Class I Directors expires at the 2018 Annual Meeting, the term of the Class II Directors expires at the 2019 Annual Meeting and the term of the Class III Directors expires at the 2017 Annual Meeting.
-Our Board of Directors, upon the recommendation of our Nominating and Corporate Governance Committee, has nominated John R. Bertucci, Gregory R. Beecher and Rick D. Hess to serve as Class III Directors for a term to expire at the 2020 Annual Meeting.
-Messrs.
-Bertucci and Beecher currently serve as directors.
-Each nominee has consented to being named herein, and, if elected, to serve as a director until his successor is duly elected and qualified.
-Robert R. Anderson, who currently serves as a Class III Director, is not standing for re-election to the Board of Directors.
+The term of the Class I Directors expires at the 2018 Annual Meeting, the term of the Class II Directors expires at the 2019 Annual Meeting and the term of the Class III Directors expires at the 2020 Annual Meeting.
+Our Board of Directors, upon the recommendation of our Nominating and Corporate Governance Committee, has nominated Gerald G. Colella and Elizabeth A. Mora to serve as Class I Directors for a term to expire at the 2021 Annual Meeting.
+Mr. Colella and Ms. Mora currently serve as directors.
+Each nominee has consented to being named herein and, if elected, to serve as a director until his or her successor is duly elected and qualified.